What Are Amphetamines Used For?

-Using amphetamines without the direction of a medical professional is extremely risky, especially when combined with alcohol or other drugs.
+Using amphetamines without the direction of a medical professional is extremely risky, especially when amphetamines are combined with alcohol or other drugs.

 Amphetamines can be addictive because of the effects they produce.
-As stimulants, they act on the central nervous system to produce the following:
+As stimulants, they act on the central nervous system to produce the following short-term effects:

 - Quicker reaction times.